jflaboe/cryptography/ch_2_review.md

   HE5s52EE06*E1
   (d9THET(EETH(d?3HTHE)HdT161T:1EETd?T
   ```
-   In the last line, we see 'T(EETH', but really we expect 'T(EE' to be 'TREE', so we try '(' as 'R'.
+   <br><br>In the last line, we see 'T(EETH', but really we expect 'T(EE' to be 'TREE', so we try '(' as 'R'.
 Then a 'THR' appears and we expect the next letter to be 'O', therefore 'd' goes to 'O'.
 There is also an 'H' near after, so we might expect the word 'THROUGH'.
 We also try '?' going to 'U' and '3' going to 'G'.
-We then have:
+We then have:<br><br>
 ```
 5GOOsG05))6*THE26)HO.)HO)TE06*THEsEp60))E5TT]E*T:O*EsEG
 REE)5*sTH6RTEE*96*UTE)*ORTHE5)T5*s2:*ORTH956*2R5*-H)EE*